Information About Trichomoniasis

 - All laboratory samples submitted for official tests for reportable diseases shall be accompanied by a properly completed form or electronic form approved by the State Veterinarian.
 Part 12.3 of the Colorado Livestock Disease Control Rule identifies what information must be provided on submission forms.

-If Trich samples are not received at the laboratory within 72 hours, the sample can't be used for an official test.
-Consult with the Laboratory receiving Trich samples as to the appropriate days they may prefer to receive samples, if samples arrive at the laboratory on a Friday or Saturday it will likely cause difficulty with the Trich test being set up within 72 hours.
+If Trich samples are not received at the laboratory within 144 hours, the sample can't be used for an official test.
+Consult with the Laboratory receiving Trich samples as to the appropriate days they may prefer to receive samples, if samples arrive at the laboratory on a Friday or Saturday it may cause difficulty with the Trich test being set up within 144 hours.

 Several diagnostic laboratories across the state offer Trich testing.
 Samples must be taken by an accredited veterinarian and results will be available between four to six days.